Olli

 Extra Activities: Rugby Academy

-Progression: Civil Engineering - Swansea University
+Progression: Master's in Civil Engineering - Swansea University

 How are you finding your course/experience at university?